 - Volunteer with the American Red Cross to help distribute meals to students affected by school closures or as a volunteer blood donor to address the current blood shortage.

 - Do neighbor check-ins: Offer to pick up groceries or medications for those who aren't able to and stay connected by calling your neighbors, friends, and loved ones who might appreciate human connection despite physical distancing.

 - Consider virtual volunteer opportunities with organizations like L.A.
 Works.

-- Check-in with your local homebound meal delivery programs.
-Many of them are scaling up to support the increased need and need volunteers.
+- Check-in with your local homebound meal delivery programs: Many of these programs are scaling up to support the increased need and need volunteers.
 Find a location near you and call to ask if they need assistance.

 How can I offer financial support to Angelenos impacted by this crisis?

 The L.A.
 Emergency COVID-19 Crisis Fund was created by The Mayor’s Fund for Los Angeles to provide relief to families and small businesses impacted by the crisis, support and protect healthcare workers and first responders, shelter uhhoused neighbors, and strengthen the City's capacity to respond to emergency needs and plan for long-term recovery.

 The Angeleno Fund is another program of The Mayor’s Fund for Los Angeles designed to give Angelenos a means of providing direct financial assistance to families experiencing extreme financial hardship, many of whom are immigrants or independent workers who will not qualify for other benefits.

 I’m a garment or apparel manufacturer; How can I help?